You can be made bankrupt if you:

 Before you are made bankrupt

 Before you can be made bankrupt, the people you owe (your ‘creditors’) have to try other legal ways to get you to pay your debt.
-This is usually a statutory demand or a court judgment.
+This is usually a statutory demand (external link) or a court judgement.

 What happens if you are made bankrupt